Council mergers, Independent Local Government Review Panel & Fit for the Future

 The NSW Government released a series of merger proposals for NSW councils in December 2015.

-Randwick, Waverley and Woollahra Councils are proposed to merge to create a new eastern suburbs council of 274,000 residents spanning the eastern suburbs from Watsons Bay to La Perouse.
+Randwick, Waverley and Woollahra Councils were proposed to merge to create a new eastern suburbs council of 274,000 residents spanning the eastern suburbs from Watsons Bay to La Perouse.

 The proposal was on public exhibition in January and February 2016.

 In May 2016, the NSW Government announced the creation of 19 new councils by merging 42 councils across the state.
 However the proposed Randwick, Waverley and Woollahra merger was not included because of ongoing legal action by Woollahra Council.

 In March 2016, Woollahra Council commenced legal action against the merger proposal.
 On 20 July 2016, the Land & Environment Court dismissed the legal action, but Woollahra Council announced on 26 July 2016 they were appealing to the Supreme Court.
 The appeal was rejected by the Supreme Court in December 2016.

 Woollahra was granted leave on 12 May 2017 to appeal the decision to the High Court of Australia.